ray-project/ray/doc/source/serve/multi-app.md

   port: 8000
 ```

-Then, there is a list of applications to deploy to the Ray cluster.
+Then, specify a list of applications to deploy to the Ray cluster.
 Each application must have a unique name and route prefix.
 ```yaml
 applications: